suzuhe481/chess/README.md

   - When your opponent is not in check, but cannot make a move without putting themselves in check.
 The game is a draw.

 For more detailed instructions, visit [chessvariants.org/d.chess/chess.html](chessvariants.org/d.chess/chess.html)

+### Bugs
+- When put in check, you must move your king.
+Player should be able to move any piece as long as it gets them out of check.